arogozine/LinqToTypeScript/README.md

 * `Float64Array`

 #### Using Wrappers
-Wrappers are safer as they won't interfere with other libraries.
+NOTE: Wrappers are safer as they won't interfere with other libraries.

 ```TypeScript
 // To Create an IEnumerable<T>